Tysta/WebsiteCv/readme.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/Tysta/WebsiteCv)

-This app consists in a Docusaurus website with my CV in markdown in a docker container with automatic deployment to Heroku
+This app consists in a Docusaurus website with my CV.
+It uses docker and is hosted in Heroku (with automatic deployments enabled)

 - Docusaurus
 - Markdown
 - Docker
 - Heroku